gregpalmr/dremio-jdbc-impersonation-example/README.md

 If you don't have the git command line tool, you can download the git repo in ZIP file format.

 ### Step 2.
+Download the Dremio JDBC Driver

-Download the Dremio JDBC Driver from httpd://dremio.com/drivers and place it in this directory
+Download the Dremio JDBC driver from httpd://dremio.com/drivers and place it in this directory

 ### Step 3.
+Compile the java source file

 Compile the java source file  with the command:

      $ javac DremioJdbcImpersonationExample.java

 ### Step 4.
+Set the Java class path

-Set the Java class path with the command:
+Set the class path  with the command:

      $ export CLASSPATH="./dremio-jdbc-driver-*.jar:."